 - \ Admission to UMHB

 - \ Completed music application

-- \ Formal audition (including sight-reading) for the music faculty
+- \ Formal audition for the music faculty

 Following each audition, the music faculty will determine if the candidate meets UMHB Department of Music standards for acceptance.
 Transfer students must be accepted into the music program, regardless of transfer credits or classification.